Jump directly to the page content

 The Biological Materials Group

-The Biological Materials Group of Professor Jörg Müssig is a group of highly motivated people with different backgrounds working on topics all around bioinspired and biomimetic composites and the value-added chain of natural fibres.
+The Biological Materials Group, led by Professor Jörg Müssig, is a highly motivated group of people with diverse backgrounds working on topics across bioinspired and biomimetic composites and the value-added chain of natural fibres.

 We offer a broad field of competencies in research and development.
 Our activities are part of regional, national and international networks.